nweissmueller/academic-kickstart/content/post/kaggle/index.md

 ---

-Here is the full article.
-It includes our approach and code: https://rpubs.com/nweissm/670674
+My team and I were fortunate to win the Kaggle competition hosted by Stanford University’s Data Mining course in 2019.
+There were 430 submissions by 76 teams (135 competitors).
+We are sharing our approach and code in this [publication](https://rpubs.com/nweissm/670674).